-- 7. The Pension Fund accounts have been prepared in accordance with the Code of Practice on Local Authority Accounting in the UK 2013/14 (the Code) issued by the Chartered Institute of Public Finance and Accountancy (CIPFA).
+- 7. The Pension Fund accounts have been prepared in accordance with the Code of Practice on Local Authority Accounting in the UK 2014/15 (the Code) issued by the Chartered Institute of Public Finance and Accountancy (CIPFA).
 The accounting policies contained in the Code apply International Financial Reporting Standards as adapted or interpreted for the public sector.
 IAS19 Employee Benefits and IAS26 Accounting and Reporting by Retirement Benefit Plans are of particular relevance to these statements.
 Where IAS26 is less detailed in its reporting requirements and this leads to lack of clarity then due to the hierarchy of standards recourse is to UK GAAP and thus the Pension Statement of Recommended Practice (SORP).
 The fund accounts are not consolidated with the accounts of the authority. - 8.
-Pension benefits, expenses, contributions from employees and employers and transfers in and out of the fund are accounted for on an accruals basis i.e. income/expenditure is recognised in the period it is earned/incurred, rather than when the cash is received. - 9.
-Investment income is also accounted for on an accruals basis for all securities.
+Pension benefits, expenses, contributions from employees and employers and transfers in and out of the fund are accounted for on an accruals basis i.e. income/expenditure is recognised in the period it is earned/incurred, rather than when the cash is received.

-- 10. Both the costs of the investment management arrangements and Pension Fund administration expenses are charged to the Fund. - 11.
-As per the Code cash balances, as well as consisting of cash in hand, also may include fixed term deposits, certificates of deposit, floating rate notes and other cash instruments. - 12.
+- Investment income is also accounted for on an accruals basis for all securities. - 10.
+Both the costs of the investment management arrangements and Pension Fund administration expenses are charged to the Fund. - 11.
+As per the Code cash balances, consist of cash in hand, fixed term deposits, certificates of deposit, floating rate notes and other cash instruments. - 12.
 Apart from the actuarial valuation there are no estimated figures that can have a significant risk of materially adjusting assets or liabilities within the next financial year. - 13.
-The 2012/13 accounts have been restated to reclassify "other income" arising from dealings with members to more accurately reflect the substance of those transactions:
+Notes 7 and 9 from the 2013/14 accounts (administrative and investment management expenses) have been amalgamated into one note in this set of accounts, as per CIPFA guidance on accounting for management expenses.